-If you can get out of your house, go to the company's storefront.
+If you can, go to the company's storefront.
 Be there early for when they come out of the oven, and enjoy the throwback experience that is Primo’s Donuts.

-A donut delivery service is when companies deliver donuts, whether classic donuts, beignets, or healthy options, directly to the home.
+A donut delivery service is when companies deliver donuts, whether classic donuts, beignets, or health conscious options, directly to the home.